kawther-994/fall-2025-code-lab-1-assignement-1-programming-skills-portfolio-Programming-Skills-Portfolio-Fall25/Exercise 02- Simple Sums/README.md

-## Exercise 2: Simple Sums - 15 Marks
+## Exercise 3: Biography - 25 Marks

-In this exercise, you will create and work with integer variables, perform arithmetic operations, and print the result to the console.
+In this exercise, you'll create a program that stores and prints your name, hometown, and age to the console using a Python dictionary.

 ### Steps:
-1. Declare a variable and initialize it with the integer value `8`.
-2. Declare a second variable and initialize it with the integer value `10`.
-3. Declare a third variable that stores the sum of first two numbers.
-4. Print the value of the sum to the console.
+1. Store the information (name, hometown, and age) as key-value pairs in a dictionary.
+2. Print the values on separate lines using a single `print()` statement.
+3. Use variables with appropriate data types for each piece of information.

+### Advanced Requirements:
+Have the user input their name, hometown, and age instead of hardcoding the values.
+Try giving both your first and second name when asked for your name.
+What happens?
+How can you handle multiple words in Python?
+Test the program by entering a string value for age (e.g., "twenty").
+What happens?
+How can you prevent this issue?